mgrimace/Minecraft-on-Oracle/README.md

 ## Accessing the server (in the game)

 Go to multiplayer, add server, and use the Ubuntu server's public IPv4 address.

-# Connect to your server on Xbox

-Xbox usually only presents the featured servers, and no option to manually add your own.
-However, there is a workaround for this.

-## Change the Xbox DNS settings
-- Go to your network settings on the xbox, and advanced settings.
-Select DNS, and change from automatic to manual.
-- Set the primary DNS as: `104.238.130.180`, and the secondary as: `1.1.1.1`.
-- Quit Minecraft if it was open, restart the console
-- Note: if you use Pi-Hole you may have to temporarily disable it

-## Launch a server, and add your own
-- Launch Minecraft, play, servers.
-Pick any featured server and hit play.
-N
-- Now, rather than automatically connecting to the featured server, a new menu should pop up that will allow you to add/select your own.
-- Add your own server using the Public IPv4 address from your virtual machine above.
-Use the Port: `19132`.
-- Make sure to toggle on the option to save this sever in your list, and give it a cool name.
-- Connect and enjoy!
-- To connect again later, once again select any featured server and hit play, now your server will show up in the new add/select server menu.
-- Note: This menu appears to persist after re-enabling Pi-Hole; however, I've kept the manual DNS settings on the Xbox for now.